 The Murray River is a spectacular and diverse landscape.
-As it winds through South Australia, it’s expanse of ancient and diverse landscapes showcase a layered tapestry of colours, textures and experiences.
-From the remote semi-arid landscape near Chowilla and the Border Cliffs, to the meandering backwaters of the Riverland you’ll find so much to enjoy.
-The Murray’s course takes you through the golden cliffs of the Murraylands to the expanse of lakes Alexandrina and Albert, where it finishes at the Coorong National Park and Murray Mouth.
+As it winds through south-eastern Australia, it’s expanse of ancient and diverse landscapes showcase a layered tapestry of colours, textures and experiences.

 The Murray River Outback and Mallee region will entice your senses.

 It’s expanse of exciting and diverse landscapes is a layered tapestry of colours, textures, tastes and experiences.
 From the meandering rivers of the Murray Darling to the lush farmland and vines to the vast tracks of red desert cratered with shimmering salt lakes.
 It’s a place of diversity and difficult to believe you can have it all in one region.

 The Outback and Mallee is equally renowned for its fantastic food, wine and cultural mix.
 Enjoy outstanding local cuisine and wine in a riverside restaurant and then sleeping beneath a carpet of stars in spectacular remote landscapes.

 Visit one of the world’s oldest known living cultures of more than 40 000 years at Mungo National Park.
 With a handful of quality national parks linked together in spring by a carpet of wildflowers in the region will amaze you.
 Alternatively soak up the Mallee and Millewa’s rugged landscape of small and unique pioneering towns with quaint historical treasures to explore and discover.

 Welcome to the Murray River’s Outback and Mallee region where you will love the journey of discovery!